 - Department within a division.

 Drilling into your trending chart data becomes very useful when there are inconsistent silos in your organization where the safety culture is stellar in one department and lacking in other departments.
 The challenge comes from identifying those departments that don't have healthy safety cultures and these trending charts help you uncover potential problem areas.

 Analyzing Safety Culture from Sample Trend Chart

 But as time passes, we see that management had been breaking down barriers and within three years, there were very few anonymously reported safety issues.
-There were more "confidential" and "regularly reported" safety issue as the years pass.
+There were more "confidential" and "regularly reported" safety issues as the years passed.

 This trending chart demonstrates how management has slowly been improving the trustful relationship between employees and the safety department.
 We cannot say that management has completely earned employees' trust from this sample trending chart because there is still a significant percentage of safety issues that were meant for "safety team view only," which are represented by the green shading that increases as we move toward the right of the chart.